clyonsEIS/silverstripe-MetaDataObject/readme.md

     - 'MetaDataObject'
 ```

-Optional - provide fallback methods for each of the available meta properties.
+Optional - provide fallback methods for each of the available meta properties on each decorated custom DataObject:
 ```php
 	public function getDefaultMetaTitle()
 	{